 At Penn Medicine we recognize the hard work, discipline, compassion and dedication it takes to serve your country.
 These same values are at the core of what we do — providing high-quality patient care, advancing medical science through research and innovation, and educating the next generation of leaders in medicine.

-Click below to see what a career with Penn Medicine has meant for some of our nation's heroes.
+Click on the videos and stories below to see what a career of service with the military and with Penn Medicine has meant for some of our nation's heroes.

 - Thea Burke, Nurse Manager, HUP ED